 There are many potential benefits to creating an effective performance appraisal system.
 You can increase productivity and engagement, reduce risk and retain talent.
 However, if you are to maximise your return, it is really important to ensure that the culture change aspects of the process are completed.
-This can take longer than you think as very often you are trying to create new behaviours in your managers as well as a culture change in your business.
+This process can take a while as you try to create new management and cultural behavioural changes in your organisation.
 Thirty years of research by leadership guru Dr. John Kotter have proven that 70% of all major change efforts in organisations fail.
 Why do they fail?
 Because organisations often do not take the holistic approach required to see the change through.

 Training is most effective when it is timely, allowing people to put the skills they have learned directly into practice.
 Evidence shows that this is most likely to result in long-term retention of learning.
 This is where our expertise at Actus helps; we believe in wrapping behavioural skills around the appraisal system training and recommend a ‘just in time’ approach.
 At the start of the year, put in some support setting and reviewing objectives and then just before appraisal, how to prepare for and have a good quality appraisal.
 By using a ‘just in time’ approach to training you will get a much stronger skill transfer and of course you are re-iterating (selling!) the behavioural expectations and consequences which is part of continuing the culture change.

 This is where most change efforts fail, for understandable reasons.
 If you look at Kotter’s 8 step model of change, communicating the change is only step 4, yet that is where most businesses stop.
 There are many natural responses to change: denial, resistance, exploration.
 Communication on its own does not ensure that everybody changes.
-With the roll out of an appraisal system you need to communicate the positive ‘Why’ as in point 1, follow this up with overcoming resistance and objections through training and providing clarity of what is expected, and then it is vital to continue to communicate the expectations and enforce consequences.
+With the roll-out of an appraisal system, you need to communicate the positive ‘Why’ as in point 1, follow this up with overcoming resistance and objections through training and providing clarity of what is expected, and then it is vital to continue to communicate the expectations and enforce consequences.

-In the first year of an appraisal system roll out we recommend positive consequences shouted widely e.g. Manager X has completed all of his appraisals ahead of the deadline or Department Y are the top performers in terms of appraisal completion.
+In the first year of an appraisal system roll-out, we recommend positive consequences shouted widely e.g. Manager X has completed all of his appraisals ahead of the deadline or Department Y are the top performers in terms of appraisal completion.
 Steer clear of naming and shaming in early years; a quiet tap on the shoulder or escalation via their line manager is more effective.
 In later years this may change.

 Keep going!
 This means you need to keep on communicating, embedding the monitoring of performance against expectations into quarterly reports, and following up on non-completion.
 Ensure key people have accountability for adding or training new starters and that is part of their job role.
-Ideally incorporate the completion rates into a company balanced scorecard and aim to keep the visibility and buy-in on the radar of senior management rather than purely HR’s responsibility.
+Ideally, incorporate the completion rates into a company balanced scorecard and aim to keep the visibility and buy-in on the radar of senior management rather than purely HR’s responsibility.

 So hopefully now you have a clearer idea of how to create an effective performance appraisal system or process within your organisation.
 If you want to understand more about the specifics of what makes an effective appraisal system, then why don’t you get in touch with a member of the Actus Team or visit our product page for more information.
-You can also view our infographic on how to create an effective performance appraisal system here.